sifive/freedom-overlay/README.md

 # freedom-overlay
-Contains scripts to add overlay on Freedom-SDK
+This projects contains scripts that are designed to incorporate various overlay onto Freedom-SDK